yao-creative/yiyaotan-site/content/blog/reading/_index.md

-## A non-comprehensive list of reads I enjoyed or found meaningful:
+## A non-comprehensive list of reads I've enjoyed or found meaningful:

 - The Practicing Stoic (William Wordsworth)